For the media

 That something special

-While the employees carefully preserve and cultivate future trees, the families who come to the Julian Christmas Tree Ranch are also preserving the past and forming new memories.
-And this year, anyone who visits Julian during the holidays will see one of Kelly’s family’s trees featured as the town’s centerpiece Christmas tree.
+While the employees carefully preserve and cultivate future trees, the families who come to the Julian Christmas Tree Ranch are preserving the past and forming new memories.
+And this year, a "wind phone" has been added to the experience.

 From rancher to hospice care

-While busy, due to her two very important roles, Kelly wouldn’t change anything.
+While Kelly admits that she is very busy due to her two important roles, she says she wouldn’t change anything.
 Over the years, she and her husband, Ed, happily assumed the role of running the family business with the help of their sons as her father grew older.
 Then, Kelly’s father passed away in hospice care in 2001.

 “We were all so impressed and grateful for the care and support services we received that after my grieving period, I knew I wanted to give back,” Kelly says.
 “A friend who worked for Sharp suggested that I look into volunteering with the hospice team.”